Creating a Just Culture: 5 Best Practices

 Healthcare organizations are complex, and it’s common for their processes to have design flaws that contribute to errors.
 This is why the individual and the organization share accountability in just culture.
 So what is just culture in nursing?
 It exists when nurses become empowered to report mistakes and system safety concerns because the culture they operate in focuses on correcting and preventing problems, instead of simply blaming and punishing individuals.

-Building Upon Existing Culture
+1. Build Upon Existing Culture

 Build upon the foundation of your workplace culture when implementing a just culture.
-Nursing leaders must nurture an environment of trust and communication where nurses feel safe to report errors, discuss close calls, and learn from adverse events without fear of retaliation.
+Nursing leaders must nurture an environment of trust and communication where nursing professionals feel safe to report errors, discuss close calls, and learn from adverse events without fear of retaliation.
 Investing in the aspects of your organization’s existing culture that align with just culture will not only help your nurses feel respected and supported, but will also help the concepts of just culture take root in your organization and ultimately improve patient safety and staff well-being.

 For instance, if one of your organizational values is teamwork, consider hosting a nursing hackathon for your facility to address key aspects of just culture.
 Hackathons are events where subject matter experts come together to tackle very specific issues during a short period of time.
 It’s like focusing a laser of expertise on specific problems to quickly generate workable solutions.